'The Goldbergs' Pays Tribute To 'Sixteen Candles'

 — Andi (@udandi) August 11, 2018

 The whole core cast is back this season for the sixth year of The Goldbergs.
-The cast and writers call the special episode each year “Adam’s Folly” which they coined after they created a special tribute to one of his favorite movies The Goonies in the first season.
+The cast and writers call the special episode each year “Adam’s Folly,” which they coined after they created a special tribute to one of his favorite movies, The Goonies, in the first season.

 “We decided after the Goonies episode that every year we’re going to do one big ‘Adam’s Folly’ episode and straight up homage to an ’80s movie.
 We’re already batting around which John Hughes [Sixteen Candles, The Breakfast Club, Weird Science, Pretty in Pink, Ferris Bueller’s Day Off, etc.] movie it will be.”

 But along the way, other special opportunities have presented themselves, and Adam F. Goldberg says he is happy to take advantage of those too, like last year when he was able to do a tribute to his hometown NFL team, the Philadelphia Eagles.
-Being able to pay tribute to the Eagles in the same year that the team won the Superbowl was really special for Goldberg.
+Being able to pay tribute to the Eagles in the same year that the team won the Super Bowl was really special for Goldberg.

 “Watching Eagles games with my dad whether at the Vet or in our house was a big part of my childhood.
 Like Eagles fans everywhere, we waited a long time to see them win the Super Bowl.
 This episode is my way of celebrating with my father who is no longer with us, and uniting Eagles fans everywhere.”